greenhas/ict302_fall24/content/posts/CMS_adhikari_sayana.md

 **What is CMS?**

 "A software system which automates the tasks around the management of content.
 A CMS assists editors in creating, organizing, controlling, securing, and ultimately delivering content."
+(Deane Barker, Web Content Management Glossary)

 **In my own words**